 - Chondromalacia (Prevention)

-After that here we add some others injuries in tennis with How to prevention them, We also add A infographic of common tennis injuries that will help you to understand that!
+After that here we add some other injuries in tennis with How to prevention them, We also added A infographic of common tennis injuries that will help you to understand that!

 Common Tennis Injuries (Prevention and Treatment)

 Tennis elbow is an upper limit and overuse injury.
 This is a common injury for tennis and other racquet players.
 It actually happens for overusing muscles.
 Because while playing tennis elbow is the most used part of our body.

 How To Prevent Tennis Elbow

 Get your racquet with a perfect grip and comfortable string to reduce the stress on your elbow.
 And if you got hurt on your elbow then you should rub some ice there and take a rest.
 Use an anti-inflammatory cream there.